aspect-build/rules_ts/docs/transpiler.md

 ## ts_project#transpiler

 The `transpiler` attribute of `ts_project` lets you select which tool produces the JavaScript outputs.
+By default, we use [SWC](https://swc.rs/).

-The default value of `None` means that `tsc` should do transpiling along with type-checking, as this is the simplest configuration without additional dependencies.
-However as noted above, it's also the slowest.
+Using a value of `None` means that `tsc` should do transpiling along with type-checking.
+This is the simplest configuration without additional dependencies, however as noted above, it's also the slowest.

 The `transpiler` attribute accepts a rule or macro with this signature:
 `name, srcs, **kwargs`